 Our general and administrative expenses for the first quarter were \$26.6 and \$11.8 in 2007 and 2006, respectively, representing a year-over-year increase of 125%.
 Our general and administrative expenses increased primarily as a result of additional salaries, benefits and recruiting costs of \$6.8, resulting from additional resources to support the growth of our business.
 Administrative costs, such as travel, equipment, facilities and depreciation, increased by \$3.4 in 2007.
 Other administrative costs, such as legal, audit and tax fees, also contributed \$1.2 to the increase in general and administrative expenses in 2007 compared to 2006.
 As a percentage of revenues, general and administrative expenses were 10.3% and 9.2% in 2007 and 2006, respectively.
 The increase in general and administrative expenses as a percentage of revenues was primarily attributable to incremental headcount to support the growth of our business.
 In future periods, our general and administrative expenses will be adversely affected as a result of the Offer and the issuance of additional equity grants.
-The actual impact is subject to a number of factors, including the number of equity instruments exchanged in the Offer, the IPO Price and EMC's two-day weighted average trading price prior to the consummation of the IPO.
+The actual impact is subject to a number of factors, including the number of equity instruments exchanged in the Offer, the initial public offering price of our Class A common stock and EMC's two-day weighted average trading price prior to the consummation of the initial public offering of our Class A common stock.
 See "VMware Management's Discussion and Analysis of Financial Condition and Results of Operations-Equity-based Compensation."